classiebit/eventmie-docs/resources/docs/1.0/introduction.md

 <a name="What-is-Eventmie"></a>
 ## What is Eventmie

-Eventmie is an planning and management Laravel package.
-Using Eventmie, you can launch your dedicated platform for Event planning on your domain.
+Eventmie is an Event planning and management Laravel package.
+With Eventmie, launch a dedicated platform for Event planning on your domain.
 Streamline the event planning process through automation.
-Eventmie is secure, scalable, production ready.
+Eventmie is secure, scalable, production-ready.

 <br>

-Just **install** it into a brand new Laravel application or an existing one and start selling your events for free.
+Just **install** it into a brand new Laravel application or an existing one and start selling events for free.

 ---